mikaelvesavuori/cloudrun-googlesheets-feature-toggles/README.md

 ## How to set up your Google Sheets document

-To use this repo, you will need to have a Google Sheets document with the correct formatting (three headers: "Key", "Value", "Groups").
+To use this repo, you will need to have a Google Sheets document with the correct formatting (three headers: `Key`, `Value`, `Group`).

 Refer to the below, for a (very basic!) formatting example:

 ![Google Sheets formatting](docs/sheets.png)

+## How to set rollout percentage on groups

+You can set your "rollout percentage" by adding `={PERCENTAGE}` after a group name, like this: `Developers=50` (would mean the Developers group gets 50% rollout).
+Add more groups by comma-separating them, like: `Developers,UAT=50`.
+If a rollout percentage is missing like in the just-mentioned example, a value of `100` is automatically added.

 ## How to set up your service account